ni/nimble/packages/nimble-components/src/banner/specs/README.md

 -   Optionally dismissable
 -   Optional link or button (only 1) to perform an action/navigation
--   Distinct designs for banners of type Error, Warning, Info, or Neutral
+-   Distinct designs for banners of severity Error, Warning, Info, or Default

 ### Risks and Challenges